1. What is an emotional support animal (“ESA”)?

 18. Is an emotional support animal the same thing as a service animal?

-Emotional support animals are not the same thing as service animals.
-Service animals are specifically trained to assist their handlers with a disability (for example guide dogs for the blind).
-Service animals have legal rights under the Americans With Disabilities Act (ADA).
-Service animals have greater public access rights than ESAs.
+Service animals have legal rights under the Americans with Disabilities Act (ADA) which give them greater public access rights than ESAs.
 For example, service animals are generally allowed to go wherever members of the public are allowed (bars, restaurants, stores, etc.).

 19. Why is there a 30 day waiting period in California to get an ESA letter?